10 of the best maternity winter coats – tried and tested

 – Best luxury option

-You may be thinking that you recognise this coat, and it's quite possible you do, as this very coat has been worn by Catherine, Princess of Wales on a number of occasions.
-If you want to look fit for a (future) Queen, then this gorgeous maternity coat is for you.
-It is made from luxurious wool tweed bouclé and woven through with subtle silver threads.
+If you want to look more formal, then this gorgeous maternity coat is for you.
+It is made from a luxurious wool blend and woven through with subtle silver threads.

-With its long-line silhouette, delicate frayed trim and black velvet ribbon you'll look stylish and sophisticated.
-The empire waistline makes this coat extremely flattering on your growing bump.
+With its long-line silhouette you'll look stylish and sophisticated.
+The belted waistline makes this coat extremely flattering on your growing bump.

 Pros: Timeless, stylish, luxury look